syncfusion-content/asp.net-core-docs/aspnet-core/RadialMenu/TemplateSupport.md

  ### Add SVG to item Icon

-Using SVG icon will optimize the icons quality and to reduce space occupation by normal images and svg images are scalable and Zoomable.
+Using SVG icon will optimize the icons quality and to reduce space occupation by normal images and svg images are scalable and Zoom.
 Define the text element for SVG with x and y position and code for rendering the font icons.
 Assign the SVG element ID to **prepend-to** property.

 Add the following code to render text-area content and to use RTE's functionalities,